petekitt/ExDataAnaRTH/chapter2.md

 ---
 title meta  : บทที่ 2
-title       : Exploratory Data Analysis description : Insert the chapter description here
+title       : Exploratory Data Analysis on One Variable description : Insert the chapter description here